 Lesley Ellis School was first used as a demonstration school by Lesley College, where student teachers could be trained to write and practice curriculum within a creative and developmental model.
 The school was made up of small, diverse classes – much as it is today.

-In 1981, Lesley College decided to divest itself of its demonstration schools and Lesley Ellis School became part of an independent, nonprofit organization called Schools for Children, Inc. This transition reinforced Lesley Ellis School’s mission to educate young children in an individualized and engaging environment in which each child's education is approached from the perspective of a developmental framework, and where providing educational opportunities to a wide range of families is a core value.
+In 1981, Lesley College decided to divest itself of its demonstration schools and Lesley Ellis School became part of an independent, nonprofit organization called Schools for Children, Inc. This transition reinforced Lesley Ellis School’s mission to educate children in an individualized and engaging environment in which each child's education is approached from the perspective of a developmental framework, and where providing educational opportunities to a wide range of families is a core value.

-Lesley Ellis has taken full advantage of the support provided by Schools for Children, Inc. while creating its own identity as an independent elementary school.
+Lesley Ellis has taken full advantage of the support provided by Schools for Children, Inc. while creating its own identity as an independent elementary/middle school.
 In 2003 Lesley Ellis became fully accredited by the Association of Independent Schools in New England (AISNE).
 Lesley Ellis School is also a member of the National Association of Independent Schools (NAIS).